giantswarm/docs/src/content/platform-overview/why-do-you-need-a-developer-platform/index.md

 ---
 linkTitle: Why do you need a Developer Platform?
 title: Why do you need a Developer Platform?
-description: Self-service developer platforms enable your organization and
+description: Self-service developer platforms enable your organization and this page helps you to understand why.
 weight: 10
 menu:
   main: